thingsboard/thingsboard.github.io/docs/reference/plugins/messaging.md

 ## Example

-As a tenant administrator, you are able to review plugin example inside **Plugins->Demo Devie Messaging RPC Plugin**.
+As a tenant administrator, you are able to review plugin example inside **Plugins->Demo Device Messaging RPC Plugin**.